AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/TestingSample/Readme.md

-# MSAL.js Jest/Puppeteer Testing Example
+# MSAL.js Playwright Testing Example

 ⚠️ Warning: The ROPC Flow in msal-node should only be used for testing and is not suitable for authenticating users outside of a testing environment ⚠️